-Employers have a two month grace period before insurers are permitted to terminate the employer's coverage.
+EmployersRhode Island requires that employers have a two month30-day grace period before insurers are permitted to terminate the employer's coverage.
 Payment during that time period prevents termination.
-HealthSource RI may terminate coverage if no payment is made at the end of the two month grace period.
+HealthSource RI may terminate coverageTermination is permitted if no payment is made at the end of the two month30-day grace period.
+This termination is initiated by HealthSource RI for Employers.